Olsen Racela

-Rodericko Cesar Escueta Racela, also known as Olsen Racela, (born November 1, 1970) is a Filipino coach who previously served as the head coach of the FEU Tamaraws men's basketball team.
-He is also currently an assistant coach of the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
-He is a retired PBA player and is considered to be one of the best point guards who ever played in the league.
+Rodericko Cesar "Olsen" Escueta Racela (born November 1, 1970) is a Filipino coach and former player.
+He is both the head coach for the Perpetual Altas in the NCAA, and is an assistant coach for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
+He played for 18 seasons during his PBA career.
 He was also a notable member of the Philippine national basketball team on many occasions.

 Early life

 Olsen Racela, born on November 1 in Quezon City, Philippines, was so named because he was born on All Saint's Day (his brother Nash was born on Bonifacio Day).
 As a young boy, he started playing basketball early in his life.
 It was just a simple game for Olsen back then, which consisted of a couple of shots through a hoop in his old neighborhood.
 Among his brothers, he proved to have the prodigious basketball skills which gave him a spot in Ateneo de Manila University's varsity team.